The festive herring feast of the first port of the Côte d'Albâtre

 The Fête du Hareng du Tréport is driven by the commitment of the volunteers from the association Le Tréport Festif, which mobilizes a team of enthusiasts each year to prepare, cook, and serve visitors.
 This participatory and volunteer dimension gives the event an authentic and warm character, far from large commercial events.
 It is a true neighborhood festival extended to the scale of a town, where locals and visitors come together around the simple pleasure of sharing grilled herring with friends.

-Free admission.
+Free entry.
 Herring and fries meal payable on site.

 No photo yet.
 Share yours!